igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

             return new InternalServerErrorCallback();
         }

-1. We're almost ready to perform the actual *handleRequest* method.
-First let's create a SLF4J logger to use for debugging.
+1. Create a SLF4J logger to use for debugging.

         Logger log = LoggerFactory.getLogger(SampleRule.class);

-1. Now we can implement HandleRequest.
+1. Implement *handleRequest*.
 We need to get the Header from the exchange and get the value of any "User-Agent" HeaderField if it is present.
 There should only be one value, so we get the last value.
 Next we build a matcher from the compiled Pattern and see if the provided "User-Agent" header matches the provided pattern.
 And we throw in a bunch of logging so we can see what's going on.